kbenoit/ME314/README.md

 * Download and install [R](https://cran.r-project.org) _and_ [RStudio](http://www.rstudio.com) on your computer.

-The following links provide a basic introduction to R:
+If you are not already familiar with R, we strongly encourage you to attempt to become familiar before the start of the course.
+That way, you will spend much less time become familiar with the tools, and be able to focus more on the methods.
+The following links provide a basic introduction to R, which you can study at your own pace before the course begins.

 * [*An Introduction to R*](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf).
 * Data Camp [R tutorials](https://www.datacamp.com/courses/free-introduction-to-r).